EngrIBGIT/Ensuring-Excellence-The-Critical-Role-of-Quality-Assurance-in-the-Food-Beverage-Industry/README.md

 - Data Transformation and Cleaning: Importing data and cleaning
 - Exploratory Data Analysis (EDA): Creating Charts and graphs
 - Data Modeling with DAX: Data Expression Analysis (DAX) to create Columns, Measures, and Other Calculations necessary for the project
-- Interactive Dashboard Creation:Creating  Dashboarbs for presentation
+- Interactive Dashboard Creation:Creating  Dashboards for presentation

 ![]